 The first student on the left starts a simple movement, as if working on a chain line.
-It can be very simple, pull something up and down, or right to left, then pass an imaginary object to the next student in line, who does something else with it (pulls it like a pizza?) and the passes it on.
-Meanwhile the first student is doing the same movement, and passing "it" on so there's no pause.
+It can be very simple, pull an imaginary object down, or right to left, then pass "it" to the next student in line, who does something else with it (pulls it like a pizza?) and the passes it on.
+Meanwhile the first student is doing the same movement continues passing "it" on so there's no pause.

 Reach up, grab something imaginary (brrrrum!) put it on an imaginary table, smash it.
 Pass it on to neighbor.

-The second student takes the smashed object and pulls it high (froooo!) like taffy, twirls it once, and passes it on.
+The second person takes the smashed object and pulls it high (froooo!) like taffy, twirls it once, and passes it on.

-The third student can fold it (drrammm!) and pass it on.
+The third person can fold it (drrammm!) and pass it on.

-The fourth student can punch a hole in the center, fill it (shlopp!) and pass it on....
+The fourth person can punch a hole in the center, fill it (shlopp!) and pass it on....

-As soon as the first student passes the smashed object s/he must reach up to grab a second time, and a third, without pause so the chain moves smoothly.
+As soon as the first person passes the smashed object s/he must reach up a second time, and a third, without pause so the chain moves smoothly.

 PHONICS, VOCABULARY and IRREGULAR VERBS

 (Please refer to the Sample Lesson Plan for the exercises)

 Pan, Peck, Pin, Pop, Pup - Ran, Red, Rice, Row, Run